chandan9648/Profile-/README.md

 # « About Me:
-I'm a full stack developer,<br>Seeking entry level jobs and solving real world problems, and working numerous  projects
+I'm a full stack developer,<br>Seeking entry level jobs and solving real world problems, and working on numerous real world projects

 #  Socials: